BOOZEMAKERS

 Editorial independence notice: Boozemakers maintains full editorial independence.
 We purchase all products at retail and are never compensated for our reviews.
 Affiliate links may earn us a commission at no extra cost to you.

 Highland Park 12 Viking Honour occupies one of the most interesting positions in Scotch whisky: it's the bridge between the smoky intensity of Islay and the sweet richness of Speyside.
-Produced on Orkney—Scotland's northernmost whisky-producing island—Highland Park uses floor-malted barley dried over locally cut peat, then matures primarily in sherry-seasoned European and American oak casks.
+Produced on Orkney — Scotland's northernmost whisky-producing island — Highland Park uses floor-malted barley dried over locally cut peat, then matures primarily in sherry-seasoned European and American oak casks.
 The result is a whisky that belongs to no single style, and is richer for it.

 The nose is beautifully balanced: heather honey, dried fruit, and a gentle, floral peat create an opening that's inviting rather than aggressive.
 There's orange peel, marzipan, and a warming spice that signals the sherry-cask influence.
-The peat here is nothing like Islay's maritime smoke—it's sweeter, more floral, more integrated.
+The peat here is nothing like Islay's maritime smoke — it's sweeter, more floral, more integrated.

 On the palate, Highland Park 12 delivers honey, heather, and a subtle peat smoke that weaves through dried fruit, cinnamon, and gentle oak.
 The mouthfeel is medium-bodied and smooth at 43% ABV, with a warmth that comes from the balanced interplay of peat and sherry rather than raw alcohol.
 It's a remarkably well-integrated whisky for its age.

 The finish is medium-long with honey, subtle smoke, and spice that fades into a clean, warming close.
-It's the kind of finish that satisfies without demanding attention—the hallmark of excellent balance.
+It's the kind of finish that satisfies without demanding attention — the hallmark of excellent balance.

 At $45, Highland Park 12 sits in the most competitive price tier in Scotch.
 Bunnahabhain 12 ($50) offers more complexity and better specs (46.3%, non-chill filtered).
 GlenDronach 12 ($45) delivers richer sherry character.
 Talisker 10 ($55) provides more dramatic maritime smoke from a fellow island distillery.
 But Highland Park occupies a unique middle ground — the bridge between peated and unpeated, between sweet and savory — that makes it the most versatile Scotch in its price range.
 It pairs with everything, offends no one, and rewards attention without demanding it.
+The bottle I keep on the shelf for guests who don't know what they want yet.

 Share this review